Alec Baldwin sued for defamation by family of slain Marine

 After Baldwin shared the photo of the Jan.
 6 protest on social media, Roice McCollum got “hundreds upon hundreds of hateful messages,” including one telling her to “get raped and die” and that her brother “got what he deserved,” according to the lawsuit.

 Jiennah McCollum gave birth to her late husband’s daughter in September.
-Online fundraisers have raised around $1 million for the widow and child.
+Online fundraisers have raised approximately $1 million for the widow and child.

 On Friday, Baldwin surrendered his cellphone to authorities investigating a fatal shooting on a film set in New Mexico last fall.
 Baldwin’s prop revolver discharged a live round during a rehearsal, killing cinematographer Halyna Hutchins and wounding director Joel Souza, according to authorities.